shimlab/NanoSplicer/README.md

 Requires path to reads in fast5 (squiggle) format and a matched mapped .bam/.sam file for these reads.
 This is the same .bam file required for input into
 `JWR_checker`.
 ```
-Usage: python3 {} [OPTIONS] <JWR_checker/JWR_subset hdf5 file>
+        Usage: python3 NanoSplicer.py [OPTIONS] <JWR_checker/JWR_subset hdf5 file>
         Options:
             -i      .bam/.sam file (required)
             -f      path to fast5s (required)
             -r      Genome reference file (required)
             -o      Prefix for output files <default: './output'>.
             --threads
                     Number of threads used <default: # of available cpus - 1>.
         More option on the candidate splice junctions (optional):
+            By default, for each JWR, NanoSplicer includes the mapped splice junction and all GT-AG
+            junctions nearby, use the following options to choose candidates in different ways.
+            --GCAG_junction
+                Search for the GC-AG junctions nearby
+            --ATAC_junction
+                Search for the AT-AC junctions nearby
             User-provided splice junction (from annotation or short-read mapping):
-    --junction_BED
+            --junction_BED=<BED file>
                     User-provided BED file containing known splice junctions.
 The BED
                     file can convert from genome annotation or short read mapping result.
                     If provided, NanoSplicer will include all splice junctions in the BED file
                     as candidates with highest preference level. e.g. --junction_BED='xx.bed'
-    --non_canonical_junctions
+            --non_canonical_junctions=<BED file>
                     User-provided BED file containing known splice junctions.
 The BED
                     file be converted from genome annotation (GTF/GFF file) or short read mapping
                     result.
 If provided, NanoSplicer will include non-canonical (i.e., non GT-AT)
                     splice junctions in the BED file as candidates with highest preference level.
                     e.g. --non_canonical_junctions='xx.bed'
+            --provided_junction_only
+                    Only consider the junctions in the provided BED file.
+With this option,
+                    junctions not in the BED file will not be considered as candidates (even if they are
+                    specified by other option, e.g. "--GCAG_junction", "--supported_junc_as_candidate").
+                    Besides, no Squiggle Information Quality (SIQ) will be calculated if the JWR is close to only
+                    one junction provided.
             Long-read mapping:
             --supported_junc_as_candidate
                     Add nearby long read supported splice junctions as candidates (if they have
                     not been included yet).
-    --min_support
+            --min_support=<int>
                     Minimum support, i.e. number of JWRs (with minimum JAQ) mapped ,for
                      an additional splice junction to be added to candidate list <default: 3>
-    --min_JAQ_support
+            --min_JAQ_support=<int>
                     Minimum JAQ (range: 0-1) for JWRs that counted as supports. <default: 0>
 ```

 ### Example: